 Wilding conifers are trees that:

 - produce cones instead of flowers

 - begin growing through natural spread – seeds are self-sown by the wind

 - live outside managed conifer plantations – such as pine and fir forests.

 Controlling the spread of wilding conifers is important if we're to protect our ecosystems, iconic landscapes and farms.
-Controls will also help with water conservation.
+Control will also help with water conservation.

-The National Wilding Conifer Control Programme aims to prevent the spread of this tree pest and to progressively remove them from much of the land already invaded.
+The National Wilding Conifer Control Programme aims to prevent the spread of these tree pests and to progressively remove them from much of the land already invaded.

 MPI, the Department of Conservation, and Land Information New Zealand are leading the work, with support from other central and local government agencies.
 Forestry and farming industries, landowners, researchers and communities are also providing support.

 It's estimated about $11 million is spent each year on wilding conifer control nationwide.
 In May 2016, the government pledged an extra $16 million over 4 years for the first phase of a national control programme.
 The new funding will be used to tackle wilding conifers in the highest priority areas.